KubawGaming/BetterRunnableAPI/README.md

 <bold>[![](https://jitpack.io/v/KubawGaming/BetterRunnableAPI.svg)](https://jitpack.io/#KubawGaming/BetterRunnableAPI)</bold> <strong>Its project version used in gradle/maven</strong>

 <br>
-Small library based on the Bukkit API that allows you to easily create a Task with additional implementations such as pausing.
+Small library based on the Bukkit API that allows you to easily create a task with additional implementations such as pausing.
 The code was tested on minecraft version 1.20.4.
 I did not check compatibility with other versions!
 After creating new instance of some BetterRunnable, task will start automaticly.
 This API should work only with paper and his forks!